ErolindaM/Cinema-Management-System-Erolinda-Mazreku/README.md

 # About this project

-This Cinema Management System is a web application that allows users to manage movies efficiently.
-On the home page, you can see a list of movies displayed for easy browsing.
-The system supports full CRUD (Create, Read, Update, Delete) operations for movies, enabling users to add new movies, edit existing ones, or remove them.
+This Cinema Management System is a web application designed to help users manage movies efficiently.
+The homepage displays a list of movies for easy browsing and navigation.
+The system supports full CRUD (Create, Read, Update, Delete) functionality, allowing users to add new movies, update existing ones, or delete them as needed.

-A key feature is the ability to add and manage categories.
-When creating or editing a movie, you can select from the available categories, helping to organize movies by genre or type.
-This categorization improves movie management and filtering within the app.
+One of the key features of the application is category management.
+Users can first create categories (such as genres or movie types) and then assign them when adding or editing movies.
+This categorization makes it easier to organize and filter movies within the system, enhancing overall usability.

 Try it live here: https://erolindam.github.io/Cinema-Management-System-Erolinda-Mazreku/

-# CinemaManagementSystem
+## CinemaManagementSystem

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.11.